-Occu Course Number: EMS0110 Occupational Completion Point: C Emergency Medical Technician - 300 Hours - SOC Code 29-2041 01.0 1S Systems: Demonstrate a simple depth, foundational breadth of knowledge of EMS systems. - The student will be able to: .01 Define Emergency Medical Services (EMS) systems. .02 Discuss the historical background of the development of the EMS system. .03 Identify the four levels of national EMS providers (EMR, EMT, AEMT and PM) as well as the three levels (EMR, EMT, and PM) the State of Florida. in .04 Discuss the specific statutes and regulations regarding the EMS system in Florida. .05 Discuss vehicle and equipment readiness. .06 Characterize the EMS system's role in prevention and public education. .07 Discuss the roles and responsibilities of the EMT related to personal safety of the crew, patient and by standers. .08 Discuss the roles and responsibilities of the EMT to operate emergency vehicles, provide scene leadership and perform patient assessment and administer emergency care. t
+Course Number: EMS0110

+Occupational Completion Point: C

+Emergency Medical Technician - 30 M Hours - SOC Code 29-204

+01.0 EMS Systems: Demonstrate a simple depth, foundational breadth of knowledge of EMS systems. - The student will be able to:

+- 01.01 Define Emergency Medical Services (EMS) systems. - 01.02 Discuss the historical background of the development of the EMS system. - 01.03 Identify the four levels of national EMS providers (EMR, EMT, AEMT and PM) as well as the three levels (EMR, EMT, and PM) in the State of Florida. - 01.04 Discuss the specific statutes and regulations regarding the EMS system in Florida. - 01.05 Discuss vehicle and equipment readiness. - 01.06 Characterize the EMS system's role in prevention and public education.

+01.07 Discuss the roles and responsibilities of the EMT related to personal safety of the crew, patient and by standers.

+01.08 Discuss the roles and responsibilities of the EMT to operate emergency vehicles, provide scene leadership and perform patient assessment and administer emergency care.